Skip to content

 Why aren’t my monstera leaves getting holes?

-Two prerequisites have to be met: the plant has to be old enough that new leaves are the right size (usually after one or two good growing seasons), and it has to be receiving at least 200 FC for 12 hours a day.
+Two prerequisites have to be met: the plant has to be old enough that new leaves are the right size (usually after one or two good growing seasons), and it has to be receiving at least 200 FC for 10 to 12 hours a day.
 Most cases of “no holes” come down to the second.

 Share this post on: